Cosmic-Ide/Cosmic-IDE/README.md

 ## Contribution

-We would really appreciate all kinds of contributions.
+We would appreciate any kinds of contributions.
-If you have any questions, ideas, need help or want to propose a change just open an issue.
+If you have any questions, ideas, need help or want to propose a change just open an issue/pull request.

-- Any type of contributions are highly appreciated.
+- Any type of contributions are appreciated.
 - Create a pull request and we'll merge it after review.

 ## Special Thanks